 The Madison Park Mural Project is a community art initiative designed to build relationships between the non-profit GREEN-MPNA, local residents, and the broader community.
 By hosting workshops and creating murals, we engaged residents in the artistic process, incorporating their input to design symbols that resonate with the neighborhood’s predominantly Mexican-American culture.
 The chosen symbols—the Jacaranda flower, Marigold flower, and Green Parrot—reflect cultural significance and seasonal change, inspired by the vibrant colors of traditional Mexican folk art.
 These designs also feature hidden meanings, such as a parrot wearing a necklace made of blue rays to reflect the Madison Park logo, and another with a pink lotus flower to honor the local Vietnamese community.
 Workshops encouraged neighbors to paint personalized medallions, fostering a sense of ownership and pride, while the murals—created with the help of volunteers—capture the community’s identity and spirit on six different walls, serving as lasting cultural landmarks that celebrate the area’s unique heritage and unity.
+After the grant ended, I handed the project over to my nonprofit partner and a local artist.
+Together, they’ve already completed three additional murals—proof that this model is sustainable, transferable, and community-powered.

 This year long project was generously funded by the California Arts Council’s Creative Corps Grant and distributed by the Long Beach Arts Council.